Chenzixi1/MDS-Net/readme.md

 sh test.sh
 ```

-## Acknowledgements
+## Acknowlegment

-We thank [Garrick Brazil](https://github.com/garrickbrazil/M3D-RPN) for his great works and repos.
+The code is heavily borrowed from [D4LCN](https://github.com/dingmyu/D4LCN) and thanks for their contribution.

 ## Contact

-For questions regarding D4LCN, feel free to post here or directly contact the authors (mingyuding@hku.hk).
+For questions regarding MDS-Net, feel free to post here or directly contact the authors (zixichen1@163.com).